 Talking about the spire, the Palace used to be 230,68 meters tall (which made it the second highest building in Europe at the time it was built), but in 1994 it grew a bit, because an antenna base was added to the spire.
 Nowadays it is 237 meters tall and it’s the 19th tallest in Europe.

 There’s an observation deck on the 30th floor, at the height of 114 meters, open daily from 10 a.m. till 8 p.m.
 The lifts will take you there from the ground floor in just 19 seconds.
-(By the way, if you notice a sign saying “WINDY”, it doesn’t warn you against poor weather conditions.
-It’s Polish for “lifts”.)
+By the way, if you notice a sign saying “WINDY”, it doesn’t warn you against poor weather conditions.
+It’s Polish for “lifts”.
+(To learn more about words that are similar in Polish and English, but have different meanings, watch our short video on ‘false friends’)

 What color is the Palace of Culture?